cncf/devstats.archive/CONTRIBUTING.md

-# Contributing to gha2db
+# Contributing to devstats
-If You see any error, or if You have suggestion please create [issue and/or PR](https://github.com/cncf/gha2db).
+If You see any error, or if You have suggestion please create [issue and/or PR](https://github.com/cncf/devstats).

 # Coding standards
 - Please follow coding standards required for Go language.